lenseswaenen/lenseswaenen.github.io/_posts/2021-11-11-megatombike2021-aftermath.md

-Summing the values and points of the best 15 riders gives that scores 2693 points, but is way to expensive (2.85 million).
-But now we do now an upperbound of the maximum knapsack score: 2693 points.
+Summing the values and points of the best 15 riders gives that scores 2693 points, but is way too expensive (2.85 million).
+But now we do know an upperbound of the maximum knapsack score: 2693 points.

 ```python